Interactive Character Control with Auto-Regressive Motion Diffusion Models: Experiments

 \section{Experiments}

-In this section, we demonstrate the efficacy of our controllable motion diffusion model framework.
-Firstly, we evaluate the base A-MDM model and compare it with the VAE-based model (\textit{e.g.}, MVAE~\cite{ling2020character}) to showcase the effectiveness of our design choice for the local motion model.
-Following this, we present the results of controlling the A-MDM model.
+In this section, we demonstrate the effectiveness of our A-MDM framework.
+First, we evaluate the base A-MDM model and compare it with prior VAE-based models (\textit{e.g.}, MVAE and HuMoR ~\citep{ling2020character, rempe2021humor}) to showcase the effectiveness of our design choices for motion modeling.
+We then show that A-MDM can be combined with hierarchical RL to solve downstream motion control tasks.